EmiyaSyahriel/RollCompare/README.md

 ## Issues
-The current code requires significant amount of processing power the more video need to be compared, will be more visible then is done real-time.
+The current code requires significant amount of processing power the more video need to be compared, it will be more visible if is done real-time.
+So it was advised to use an offline encoder like avs2x264, ffmpeg or MeGUI.

 ## License
 Free for Public Use!